Siddhant00Tiwari/WordPress_Mariadb_Nginx/README.md

     `FLUSH PRIVILEDGES;` is used to reload the privilege tables.

-### Installing the WordPresss and it’s configuration.
+### Installing the WordPress and it’s configuration.

 1. `dnf install php php-mysqlnd php-fpm` : install the php and mysql extensions